The ketogenic diet has quite strict macro ratios.

 Finally, it should also be noted that there are some individual differences as well.

 Some people are very keto adaptive and can remain in ketosis despite eating a few extra carbohydrates.

-They aren’t going to be able to do anything too crazy, but they may get away with adding another 5-10 grams of carbs to their diet plan without too much of a negative impact for instance.
-This is something that you will just have to test out for yourself and see if desired so you know how far you can push it.
+They aren’t going to be able to do anything too crazy, but they may get away with adding another 5-10 grams of carbs to their diet plan without too much of a negative impact.
+This is something that you will just have to test out for yourself and see if desired, so you know how far you can push it.

 So keep these points in mind.

 Most people will find it easiest to just obey the 5% rule and call it a day, but if you really want to push as many carbs into your diet as possible, keeping these in mind can be helpful.